What is an Ankle Sprain?

 Interventional including surgery and indications for surgery

-Surgery may be required in severe cases of an Ankle Sprain and there are very specific indications for performing surgical procedures in both acute Ankle Sprain and chronic ankle pain.
+Surgery may be required in severe cases of an ankle sprain, and there are specific indications for performing surgical procedures in acute Ankle Sprain and chronic ankle pain.

 The surgical procedures help to:

-- Repair a torn ligament as seen in grade 3 sprains, that is not healing with conservative therapy.
+- Repair a torn ligament that is not healing with conservative therapy, as seen in grade 3 sprains

-Self-care of an Ankle Sprain involves the following which can be remembered as R.I.C.E:
+Self-care for a Twisted ankle involves the following, which can be remembered as R.I.C.E:

-- Rest - Avoiding putting any strain or weight on the affected joint and giving it rest.
+- Rest - Avoid putting any strain or weight on the affected joint and giving it rest.

-- Ice - Applying an ice pack immediately and thereafter every 2 -3 hours.
-Not advised for diabetics or individuals with vascular disease.
+- Ice - Apply an ice pack immediately and after that every 2 -3 hours.
+It is not advised for diabetics or individuals with vascular disease.

 - Compression - Using an elastic bandage to compress and reduce the swelling.